 In addition to this, during January-April 2018, increase in demand and total number of passengers was 21% and 24%, respectively, over the same period of last year.
 Total number of passengers reached to 23 million.
 The total Load Factor improved by 5.8 points up to 81.2%.
 While international Load Factor increased by 6 points up to 81%, domestic load factor went up by approximately 4 points to 86%.

 Furthermore, the seat occupancy rates on our newly launched routes are at the levels that we're satisfied with.
 Before Turkish Airlines opens a new route, a long process of research and evaluation takes place at first.
 It's not just the commercial value that taken into consideration when launching a new route, but Turkish Airlines’ primary mission at this point to reach every corner of the globe to be the Turkey's ambassador brand in those destinations.

 Can you tell us about the Turkish Airlines fleet?

-We will continue to grow in line with our 2023 targets with the energy of our new airport.
+We will continue to grow in line with our 2023 targets with the energy of Istanbul Airport.
 We aim to increase our aircraft number to over 500 in 2023, and continue our works in this regard.